-There are live acoustic music most evenings and live sport on the TV.
+There is live acoustic music most evenings and live sport on the TV.
 The bar tends to get busier later at night when it can be difficult to find a table.
 The bar can be difficult to find.
-It’s accessible through a side alley on Thonglor Soi 13 above Nagiya Japanese restaurant.
+It?s accessible through a side alley on Thonglor Soi 13 above Nagiya Japanese restaurant.
 Take the stairs or the small lift.

 Location: 5th floor, Nagiya Restaurant, Soi Akkraphat, Thonglor Soi 13, Bangkok.